 - pH.
-6.5-9.0 SU. pH limitations of 6.0-9.0 SU [10 CSR 20-7.015] are not protective of the in-stream Water Quality Standard, which states that water contaminants shall not cause pH to be outside the range of 6.5-9.0 SU. - Dissolved Oxygen.
+6.5-9.0 SU. pH limitations of 6.0-9.0 SU [10 CSR 20-7.015] are not protective of the in-stream Water Quality Standard, which states that water contaminants shall not cause pH to be outside the range of 6.5-9.0 SU.
+10 CSR 20-7.015 allows pH for lagoons to be maintained above 6.0 SU.
+Due to the classification of the receiving stream, the Department has determined that there is no assimilative capacity during critical low flow periods, therefore the water quality standard must be met at the outfall. - Dissolved Oxygen.
 This facility utilizes dechlorination chemicals in order to reduce the amount of total residual chlorine that is discharged in the effluent.
-Dechlorination chemicals are known to exhibit an oxygen demand on the effluent and if not properly managed the effects on the effluent DO concentrations can be significant.
-Monitoring only requirements have been retained in this permit in in order to determine if a future effluent limitation is necessary to protect water quality.
+Dechlorination chemicals are known to exhibit an oxygen demand on the effluent and if not properly managed the effects on the effluent DO concentrations can be significant. = Therefore reasonable potential to cause or contribute to an excursion of either the general or specific criteria may exist based upon the permittee's application for discharge.
+Monitoring only requirements have been included in this permit in order to determine if a future effluent limitation is necessary to protect water quality.